merrypuck/sky/README.md

 Click "Load unpacked extensions..."
 Go to where you cloned Sky.

-Iconic extention should appear on the top left of chrome.
+Iconic extention should appear on the top right of chrome.
 Click to make the responsive magic happen.